Feefo Gold Merchant

 As a result of this, all contractors should strongly consider discussing their IR35 status with their client and/or their recruitment agency.
 In doing so, contractors may be better placed to have their status assessed fairly and accurately by the companies they work with.

-For further guidance about the private sector reform, click here.
+For further guidance about IR35 reform in the private sector, see here.

 What does it mean to be 'outside' IR35?